Nouuu/CODECC/README.md

 }
 ```

-As we see, wee fill our two dimensional array with all the
+As we see, we fill our two dimensional array with all the
-possibilities, depending of our identity matrix.
+possibilities, depending on our identity matrix.

 ### File encoding process